javaadpatel/crypto-check/README.md

 > npm install

-The packages for the backend need to be installed, for this you will need the dotcore 3.1 framework installed.
+The backend need to be built, for this you will need the dotnet core 3.1 framework installed.
 From the root folder execute:

 > dotnet build CryptoCheck.sln

 ### Configuring the application

-You will need to configure the API with your `Coin Market Cap` and `ExchangeRatesApi` keys.
+You will need to configure the API with your `CoinMarketCap` and `ExchangeRatesApi` keys.
 To do this:

 - Insert the required API keys into the `local.template.settings.json` file
 - Rename the `local.template.settings.json` file to `local.settings.json`